DietSodaSoft/yail/README.md

 The DataService has a few basic request types:

-* Operations returnprimitives (boolean and integer)
+* Operations return primitives (boolean and integer)
 * Operations return Models
 * Operations return collections of Models